anttisalonen/progbook/rst/hiscore_table.rst

 Now, what we should do is take that data and put it in our HTML table.

-We already saw some Javascript code before to change a cell in an HTML table:
+We already saw some JavaScript code before to change a cell in an HTML table:

 .. code-block:: js
     :linenos: